singer-io/tap-square/README.md

 ## Description
 This tap:
 * Downloads data from [Square API](https://developer.squareup.com/reference/square)
-* Extracts from the following sources to produce [streams](https://github.com/singer-io/tap-square/blob/master/tap_square/streams.py):
+* Extracts from the following sources to produce [streams](https://github.com/singer-io/tap-square/blob/master/tap_square/streams.py).
+Below is a list of all the streams available.
+See the [streams file](https://github.com/singer-io/tap-square/blob/master/tap_square/streams.py) for a list of classes where each one has a constant indiciating if the stream's replication_method is INCREMENTAL or FULL_TABLE and what the replication_key is, usually `updated_at` field if it's incremental.
     * Items
     * Categories
     * Discounts